BestTimesToVisit.com Logo

 Inter-Island Flights

-For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Malekula, small aircraft are your primary (and often only) option.
+For hopping between Vanuatu's diverse islands like Espiritu Santo, Tanna, or Pentecost, small aircraft are your primary and often only option.
 Air Vanuatu is the main carrier, offering a vital link for exploring the archipelago's remote beauty.

-Cost:Flights can range from $100-$300 USD one-way depending on the route and booking time.
+Cost:Flights can range from $100 to $300 USD one-way depending on the route and how far in advance you book.

-Renting your own vehicle offers the most freedom, particularly for exploring off-the-beaten-path attractions on islands like Espiritu Santo.
-A 4x4 is highly recommended for many unpaved roads.
+Renting a vehicle offers the most freedom, especially for exploring outer islands like Espiritu Santo or Tanna where public transport is scarce.
+A 4WD is highly recommended for many unpaved roads.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.